Systems for Graph Neural Networks

 Marco Serafini, and Hui Guan

-ACM SIGOPS Operating Systems Review, 2021
+ACM SIGOPS Operating Systems Review (OSR), 2021